smartin015/makerhouse_network/README.md

 ### Troubleshooting

-Some failure modes of MetalLB cause only a fraction of the VIPs to not be responsive.
+Some failure modes of MetalLB cause only a fraction of the VIPs (Virtual IPs) to not be responsive.

 Check to see if all MetalLB pods are in state "running" via `kubectl get pods -n metallb-system -o wide`: